MCRRC & COVID-19 Information

 - When meeting (at the parking lot, trailhead, etc.) follow social distancing guidelines and follow the Montgomery County requirement to wear a mask.

-- Montgomery County does not require masks while running.
-However, to avoid negative confrontation with other trail users, it is recommended to have a mask to use when needed.
+- To avoid negative confrontation with other trail users, it is recommended to have a mask to use when needed.
 Masks should be worn when passing another trail user or when six feet of distance from them cannot be achieved.

 We have done a good job of flattening the curve.
 However, the pandemic is still ongoing – we are still living with the virus out in the world without a vaccine or effective treatment.
 It should also be said, as some health officials have noted, you should know who you are running with.
 We are all better off if we expand our social interactions slowly with people that have been following social distancing and stay-at-home guidance.